Version 1.1, October 2019

 Our logs are stored in a secure, tamper-proof manner and cannot be manipulated or changed.

-We keep our logs for a limited period, after which they are deleted or anonymized by means of automation.
+We keep our logs for a limited period, after which they are deleted by means of automation.
 Examples of logged activities are:

 We use Heroku’s PGBackups to manage our database backups.
 Our backup procedure includes, as a minimum, a daily full backup.